Do you have questions about renewing your registration? We answer them here!

 If you have problems with the browser you are using, try a different one from the list above.
 If you continue to have problems, you can contact our Technical Support.

-Your new registration and sticker will be mailed to you within 5 business days.
+Your new registration and sticker will be mailed to you within 2 weeks.